Hide & Seek Festival 2026

 - Searches: searches take place on entry and may happen on re-entry.

-- No glass: glass isn’t permitted.
+- No glass: glass is not permitted.

 - Camping safety: no knives, generators, barbecues or open fires.